rossanx/akfs/docs/journal.md

 This macro were supposed to "handle" the exception.
 In our kernel, at least for now, it will only print a message informing you should reboot and enter an infinite loop.
 That's it.
+It never returns/resumes from an exception.

 Phew !!!!